 Paid to an insured person who forgoes full-time work to care for a person with a severe disability (who is receiving certain qualifying benefits) for at least 35 hours a week.
-The caregiver must be older than age 16 at the time of the claim and not be a full-time student or earning more than £100 a week.
-The caregiver must reside permanently in the Isle of Man and have lived in the Isle of Man or the United Kingdom for at least 104 of the last 156 weeks.
+The caregiver must be older than age 16 at the time of the claim and not be a full-time student or earning more than £106 a week (£112 from April 2016) (after deducting for allowable expenses) The caregiver must reside permanently in the Isle of Man and have lived in the Isle of Man or the United Kingdom for at least 104 of the last 156 weeks.

-Spouse's pension: Paid if death occurred before April 9, 2001 and the deceased was receiving or was entitled to receive a basic state pension at the time of death.
+Widow's pension: Paid if death occurred before April 9, 2001 and the deceased was receiving or was entitled to receive a basic state pension at the time of death.